servicerocket-labs/forge-fundamentals/course-prereq.md

 ## Forge CLI and Node

 The Forge CLI requires an actively supported version of Node LTS to be installed.
 For the purposes of this course, we will be using **Node v18** as it matches the version used by the [Forge runtime environment](https://developer.atlassian.com/platform/forge/runtime-reference/).
-It is usually good practice to manage different versions of Node using a version manager.
-We’ll be using `nvm` in this example but you can also use others such as `volta` or `fnm`.
+It is usually good practice to manage different versions of Node using a version manager such as `nvm`.

 Refer to the official [get started guide](https://developer.atlassian.com/platform/forge/getting-started/) if you prefer a more OS-specific installation.